 Involve the right people and build a powerful team

 The team entrusted with the implementation is fundamental for a successful project.
 Around the core-team it was therefore important to involve the company's stakeholders into the modelling of the processes, both from a banking and technological point of view.
-Whether they are credit experts, IT department heads, digitalization officers or clerks - all these people know your processes and legacy systems in detail.
+Whether they are credit experts, IT department heads, digitization officers or clerks - all these people know your processes and legacy systems in detail.
 And perhaps even more important: They also know the weak points of the existing processes.
 This will temporarily bind more employees to the project, but the effort for coordination and inquiries will be significantly reduced.
 The fact that people who later work with the system are involved in the planning also increases acceptance and understanding of the system.

 Define professional goals and develop the solution configuration